-The post did not cite any manufacturer, disaster expert, or government agency and the reasoning provided (“it’s secured to cabinets”) sounded more like observation than credible information.
+The post did not cite any manufacturer, disaster expert, or government agency as vetting the proffered advice, and the reasoning provided ("it's secured to cabinets") sounded more like observation than credible information.
+And the owner of an appliance repair shop told the Tampa Bay Times in September 2017 that storing valuables in the dishwasher during a flood was a bad idea:

 It's not a good idea to keep valuables in your dishwasher, said Ralph Feldkamp, the owner of Ralph's Appliance & Air Conditioning Repair in St. Petersburg.
 Dishwashers don't keep water out.